City Survey

 Forecast from 2024

-At the end of the first quarter, the German industrial and logistics real estate market recorded a gross prime yield of 4.75 percent for core logistics properties with an area of more than 3,000 square meters.
+At the end of the third quarter, we recorded a gross prime yield of 4.75 percent for core logistics properties with an area of more than 3,000 square meters.
+For the third quarter in a row, yields were stable.

 4.75